mecid/mecid.github.io/_posts/2019-04-03-adapting-app-for-ipad-with-uisplitviewcontroller.md

 ---
-title: Adapting apps for iPad with UISplitViewController
+title: Adapting app for iPad with UISplitViewController
 layout: post
 ---